-Considered as one of the most popular and rewarding treks in Nepal; Mount Everest base camp (5364m) and Kalapatthar (5545m), traveled by thousands of trekkers from all over the world each year.
-This is the best trekking destination for adventure and mountain lovers in Nepal.
-Also, get an extra activity in Bhutan after the trek to EBC, you will experience amazing Bhutan and its Cultural and Historical beauties.
+Considered one of the most popular and rewarding treks in Nepal; Mount Everest base camp (5364m) and Kalapatthar (5545m), are traveled by thousands of trekkers from all over the world each year.
+This is the best trekking destination for adventure and mountain lovers all over the globe.
+And, get an opportunity to explore mystical Bhutan after the trek to EBC to experience the unique culture and history of the last Shangrila.

-On this Everest Base Camp Trek with Bhutan Short Tour, you will need almost 3 Weeks (17-19 Days) to enjoy both destinations (Everest Base Camp and Bhutan), 12 Days for the Everest region, and 3-4 Days in Bhutan.
-This is the combined trip of Everest Base Camp in Nepal and a Short trip to Bhutan that gives you a unique explanation of culture, nature, Himalayas, traditions, and lifestyles.
-Let’s enjoy these beautiful Himalayan nations as a combined trip of trekking and tours.
-Our team offers quality services with the best travel experiences.
+On this Everest Base Camp Trek with Bhutan Short Tour, we will need almost 3 Weeks (17-19 Days) to enjoy both of the destinations (Everest Base Camp and Bhutan).
+12 Days for the Everest region, and 3-4 Days in Bhutan.
+This is the combined trip of Everest Base Camp and a Short trip to Bhutan that gives you a unique explanation of culture, nature, traditions, and lifestyles.

 You will arrive at Tribhuvan International Airport (TIA), after completing immigration and customs formalities, our representative from HimalayanWindows will greet you and escort you to the hotel.
-The afternoon is open for resting and last hour shopping for your adventure trek to EBC.
+The afternoon is for the rest and the last hour of shopping for your adventure trek to EBC.
 Our manager will brief you about your adventure trek to Everest Base Camp.
-Or you may take walking with your guide to becoming more familiar with the town.
-Overnight at hotel
+Or you may take walking with your guide to become more familiar with the town.

 You will trek to Dingboche up to the elevation of 4360m and trek for almost 6 hours.
 You will also be crossing suspension bridges from where a spectacular view of snowy mountains including Ama Dablam can be seen.
 The valley begins slowly to open up as you reach the confluence of the Lobuche River, a steep ascend across the river brings you to Dingboche; the gateway to Imja Tso (Island Peak).
 Overnight at Dingboche

-This day, you will hike to Lobuche which lies at an elevation of 4840m, on the way to Lobuche, you pass through a number of stone memorials to honor climbers who failed to attempt to make it to the Mount Everest.
-This route offers stunning views of Nuptse, Cholatse, Thamserku and several other jaw-dropping mountain views.
-When the train reaches to Khumbu Glacier moraine, you will have the closest view of the Khumbutse, Lingtren, Pumori and Mahalangur Himal.
+On this day, you will hike to Lobuche which lies at an elevation of 4840m, on the way to Lobuche, you pass through a number of stone memorials to honor climbers who failed to attempt to make it to Mount Everest.
+This route offers stunning views of Nuptse, Cholatse, Thamserku, and several other jaw-dropping mountain views.
+When the train reaches to Khumbu Glacier moraine, you will have the closest view of the Khumbutse, Lingtren, Pumori, and Mahalangur Himal.
 Overnight at Lobuche

-This day is the most awaiting and thrilling day of your trek of EBC.
-After the breakfast, you will hike to Gorakshep (Last settlement on this EBC trekking), you will take lunch at Gorakshep and hike up to amazing Khumbu Icefall and you will trek to Everest Base camp; spend about an hour exploring the campsite which is gifted by scenic natural beauty.
+This day is the most awaited and thrilling day of your trek to EBC.
+After breakfast, you will hike to Gorakshep (The last settlement on this EBC trekking), you will take lunch at Gorakshep and hike up to the amazing Khumbu Icefall and you will trek to Everest Base camp; spend about an hour exploring the campsite which is gifted by scenic natural beauty.
 After an exploration of EBC, trek back to Gorakshep.
 Spend a night at Gorakshep

 This day is another day of descending with views of Mount Everest, Lhotse, and Amadablam.
 We descend to Deboche and short trek to Tengboche Monastery.
 We will continue descending to Dudh Koshi River and then climb for 1 and half hours to Kyangjuma for lunch.
 We will finish our trek with a gradually descending walk from Kyangjuma to Namche Bazar.
 Overnight at Namche